srinivas-batthula/portfolio_JS/README.md

 ## Features

 - **Pipedream Automation for contact form:** Seamlessly send 'thank you' emails with *AI*-Generated replies to the contacted users & store their data in Google-Sheets.
+- **Search Engine Optimized:** Added sitemap, robots.txt, and keywords to improve Google ranking and discoverability
 - **Dynamic Project Showcase:** Automatically fetch and display your latest GitHub repositories/projects using the GitHub API.
 - **Geo-aware User Experience:** Detects user location and time zone via IP address on the /fun page.
 - **Fully Responsive Design:** Optimized for all screen sizes and devices to ensure a smooth experience everywhere.